DanWang1230/DanWang1230.github.io/pages/seattle_sports.md

 ## Research questions

-* How have the win percentages for Seahawks changed over the last forty years?
+* How have the win percentages for Seahawks and Mariners changed over the last forty years?

-* How have the win percentages for Mariners changed over the last forty years?
+* How have the win percentages for Sounders FC changed over the last ten years?

-* Compare the win percentages of the two sport teams at Seattle
+* How have the win percentages for Storm changed over the last twenty years?

 ## Methods

-* This project was concerned with answering the question of how the win percentages of the two major Seattle sports teams (Seahawks and Mariners) have changed over the last 40 years.
+* This project was concerned with answering the question of how the win percentages of the four major Seattle sports teams (Seahawks and Mariners) have changed.

 * Wikipedia was scraped for data concerning wins and losses by season for each team.

 * Data cleaning has been conducted.

-* A 10-year moving average was plotted to help the reader identify any major trends in the team’s win percentages.
+* A 10-year moving average for Seahawks and Mariners was plotted to help the reader identify any major trends in the team’s win percentages.
+And a 3-year moving average is chosen for the two younger teams Sounders FC and Storm.

 ## Results and Conclusions